 Since our inception we have granted options to purchase our ordinary shares to our officers and certain of our directors.
 Such option agreements may contain acceleration provisions upon certain merger, acquisition, or change of control transactions.
-We describe our option plans under "Management-Share Incentive Plans".
-"If the relationship between us and an executive officer or a director is terminated, except for cause (as defined in the option plans), all options that are vested will generally remain exercisable for ninety days after such termination.
+We describe our option plans under ITEM 6.B.
+Compensation.
+If the relationship between us and an executive officer or a director is terminated, except for cause (as defined in the option plans), all options that are vested will generally remain exercisable for ninety days after such termination.

-The following table provides information regarding the options to purchase our ordinary shares held by each of our directors and officers who beneficially owns greater than one percent of our ordinary shares immediately prior to the closing of this offering:
+The following table provides information regarding the options to purchase our ordinary shares held by each of our directors and officers who beneficially owns greater than one percent of our ordinary shares: